johanbrook/johanbrook.com/src/site/writings/2019-05-01-a-small-functional-reactive-app-architecture.md

 (This means the React app will re-render on each state update. *Again, this is fine*.
 Does the app feel slow?
 Profile with React's dev tools, as [this tweet](https://twitter.com/ryanflorence/status/1126734015950536706) advises).

 In most stream libraries, there's a method called `subscribe` which you can use on a stream.
 In xstream, it adds a listener on a stream and returns a subscription that can be used to remove that listener (read the [docs](http://staltz.github.io/xstream/#subscribe)).
-We can use that to subscribe to state updates, and then unsubscribe when our app unmounts!
+We can use that to subscribe to state updates, and then unsubscribe when our app unmounts.

+In the `next` callback of `subscribe`, we'll receive each new element in the stream (we can also catch errors in `error`).
+We use `next` to set the state of the React component at top level.
+From then on, we'll let React figure out how to draw the DOM based on that very state.
+For each new state update, `next` will be called, and React will re-render the tree.
+Incremental, immutable state.

 Here's the function signature of `run`: